orangechat/website-source/README.md

   <img width="200" height="200" src="https://raw.githubusercontent.com/orangechat/website-source/master/app/images/logo.png">
 </p>

----

-## orangechat website

 This is the orangechat website source code.
-The built website can be found at https://orangechat.io.
+This is a work in progress and the built website on orangechat.io is an old version.
+This represents the second version / redesign of the website.